drupal-composer/drupal-project/README.md

   as well.
 * You can use XDebug.
 * You can use `vagrant ssh` to SSH into a running Vagrant machine.
+* You can specify paths for `package.json` files in `npm_package_json_paths` variable of `./config/config.yml` file for installing node.js packages while provisioning.

 ## Working with an already existing project